-In construction sites sometimes the material mix up may occur.
-Someone may be wondering how Carbon steel (CS) and Low Temperature Carbon Steel (LTCS) material could mix up.
-The main reason is that no physical identification is possible and There are various possibilities which can arise in a construction site like:
+In construction sites sometimes material mix-up may occur.
+Someone may be wondering how Carbon steel (CS) and Low-Temperature Carbon Steel (LTCS) material could mix up.
+The main reason is that no physical identification is possible and There are various possibilities that can arise at a construction site like:

-2. In many cases, the colour coding of pipes (Positive Material Identification-PMI) was not followed due to schedule pressure.
+- In many cases, the color coding of pipes (Positive Material Identification-PMI) was not followed due to schedule pressure.

-3. On fittings, identification marks are written by low stress punch which was not visible after painting.
+- On fittings, identification marks are written by a low-stress punch which was not visible after painting.

-5. Ignorance of all concerned about the criticality & impact of mix-up with normal carbon steel.
+- Ignorance of all concerned about the criticality & impact of a mix-up with normal carbon steel.

-So what will you do in such situation?
+So what will you do in such a situation?

-Process piping code ASME B 31.3 provides a guidelines in such situations.
-There is a provision in ASME B 31.3 codes that is based on the stress ratio, the minimum allowable temperature of carbon steel materials can be further lowered without any impact testing.
+Process piping code ASME B31.3 provides guidelines in such situations.
+There is a provision in ASME B31.3 codes that is based on the stress ratio, the minimum allowable temperature of carbon steel materials can be further lowered without any impact testing.

-Stress ratio can be defined as maximum of the
+The stress ratio can be defined as the maximum of the

-b) For piping component with pressure ratings, the operating pressure divided by rated pressure at the design minimum temperature.
+- b) For piping components with pressure ratings, the operating pressure is divided by the rated pressure at the design minimum temperature.

 Note that Stress Ratio requires computed stresses at minimum temperature and coincident pressures and No stress intensification factor to be used for stress calculations.

-So calculate stress ratio as per above guidelines.
+So, calculate the stress ratio as per the above guidelines.

-Now the code provides a graph (reproduced above) from where you can calculate the amount of temperature reduction with respect to stress ratio.
+Now the code provides a graph (reproduced above in Fig. 1) from where you can calculate the amount of temperature reduction with respect to the stress ratio.
 From the figure for a temperature reduction of -17 degree centigrade (to make it -29-17=-46 degree centigrade) the required stress ratio is 0.65.
-So if the calculated stress ratio is within 0.65 then not to be worried.
-In case the stress ratio exceeds 0.65 provide additional support to reduce stress ratio within that limit.
+So if the calculated stress ratio is within 0.65 then do not be worried.
+In case the stress ratio exceeds 0.65 provide additional support to reduce the stress ratio within that limit.